Winter in our gardens and grounds

 Winter is one of the busiest times for our gardening team.
 They've been stripping out and replacing the old bedding, digging and planting the vegetable patch, laying hedges, pruning trees and plenty more besides.

-The garden team have also been pruning fruit trees, doing plenty of maintenance in the parkland, removing tree guards from younger trees who are now big and healthy and laying hedges where needed.
+As well as planning and replanting various beds, the garden team have also been busy doing plenty of maintenance in the parkland.
+Removing tree guards from younger trees who are now big and healthy, as well as laying hedges where needed.

-In our vegetable garden onions, shallots, beans and plenty more have been sown and overwintered in the soil.
-It may still look a little bare, but it's ready and prepared to spring into life soon.
+In our vegetable garden broad beans, garlic and lots more have been sown.
+Although the ground may still look a little bare, it's ready and prepared to 'spring' into life soon!

 Looking after our wildlife